Values-Based Action

 Gaining cultural competence is a lifelong process of increasing self-awareness, developing social skills and behaviors around diversity, and gaining the ability to advocate for others.
 It goes beyond tolerance, which implies that one is simply willing to overlook differences.
 Instead, it includes recognizing and respecting diversity through our words and actions in all contexts.

 According to James Beard, “Food is our common ground, a universal experience.”
-And although Whole30 considers the Whole30 Program and Food Freedom as means of providing access to control over the food we eat, instead of food controlling us, we understand that our internal notions of freedom – particularly when it comes to access and availability of fresh, whole, foods for all – are not universal.
-We recognize that true Food Freedom includes food equity, security, and accessibility for all.
+And although Whole30 considers our programs and food freedom as means of providing access to control over the food we eat, instead of food controlling us, we understand that our internal notions of freedom – particularly when it comes to access and availability of fresh, whole, foods for all – are not universal.
+We recognize that true food freedom includes food equity, security, and accessibility for all.

 Whole30 is committed to increasing accessibility to healthy, nutritious, and culturally appropriate foods, particularly where this access helps improve the quality of life for all human beings.